apache/druid/docs/querying/lookups-cached-global.md

 ## Configuration

+Use globally cached lookup in the following scenarios:
-Globally cached lookups are appropriate for lookups which are not possible to pass at query time due to their size, or are not desired to be passed at query time because the data is to reside in and be handled by the Druid servers, and are small enough to reasonably populate in-memory.
-This usually means tens to tens of thousands of entries per lookup.
+- The lookup is too large to pass at query time.
+- You want the lookup data to reside in a Druid data source handled by Druid and the lookup is small enough to reasonably reside in memory--between tens and tens of thousand of entries per lookup.

 :::info
  Druid no longer supports static lookup configuration.
 You can configure lookups through